Ixcatl/fables_novasophonia/docs/core/attributes.rst

 =====
 Unlike attributes which remain static beyond certain effects, *pools* are active resources which fluctuate regularly as actions are taken.
 Only Vitality, Stamina, and Anima are common between all creatures; unique pools may be available to those with corresponding traits or features.

-Pools share the same minimum and maximum values as attributes, except for Vitality.
+Pools share the same minimum and maximum values as attributes, except for Vitality, which does not have an upper limit.

 --------